Wendy Hughes: Career

-As an actress

 Hughes's first internationally known role was the character Patricia in Lonely Hearts (1982).
-This role commenced a decades-long collaboration with the Dutch-Australian director Paul Cox.
+That role began a decades-long collaboration with the Dutch-Australian director Paul Cox.

 As one of the leading actresses in Australian cinema, Hughes's roles in the 1970s and 1980s included those in Newsfront, Kostas, My Brilliant Career, Lucinda Brayford, Touch and Go, Hoodwink, Lonely Hearts, Careful, He Might Hear You, My First Wife, I Can't Get Started, An Indecent Obsession, Echoes of Paradise, Boundaries of the Heart, Warm Nights on a Slow Moving Train (1988) and Luigi's Ladies.

-Hughes made her American debut in 1987 in John G. Avildsen's film Happy New Year opposite Peter Falk and Charles Durning.
-In 1989 she starred opposite Pierce Brosnan in The Heist, a TV movie made by HBO.
-She continued to make occasional appearances on television, such as playing Jilly Stewart in the mini-series Return to Eden in 1983.
+Hughes made her American debut in 1987 in John G. Avildsen's film Happy New Year, opposite Peter Falk and Charles Durning.
+In 1989, she starred opposite Pierce Brosnan in The Heist, a TV movie made by HBO.
+She continued to make occasional appearances on television, such as playing Jilly Stewart in the 1983 mini-series Return to Eden.
 During the early 1990s, she spent time in the United States, where she played medical examiner Dr Carol Blythe in the television series Homicide: Life on the Street.
-She also appeared in the miniseries Amerika and made a guest appearance as Lieutenant Commander Nella Daren on Star Trek: The Next Generation, in the episode Lessons, as one of the few love interests that Captain Jean-Luc Picard had on the show.
+She also appeared in the miniseries Amerika and made a guest appearance as Lieutenant Commander Nella Daren on Star Trek: The Next Generation, in the episode "Lessons", as one of the few love interests that Captain Jean-Luc Picard had on the show.

 Back in Australia, Hughes played lead roles on television in The Man From Snowy River ("Snowy River: The McGregor Saga") and State Coroner.
-Hughes's film appearances at this approximate time included the fact-based comedy-drama Princess Caraboo and Paradise Road.
+Hughes's film appearances at that time included the fact-based comedy-drama Princess Caraboo and Paradise Road.
 Her later film roles included Salvation (2007), The Caterpillar Wish (2006) and The Man Who Sued God (2001).

 Stage appearances by Hughes during this time included as Mrs. Robinson in the 2001 Melbourne version of The Graduate, Martha in a 2007 staging of Who's Afraid of Virginia Woolf? by the Melbourne Theatre Company, the character of Honor in Honour in 2010, and Henry Higgins's mother in Pygmalion (2012).

 Her last TV appearance was in Miss Fisher's Murder Mysteries.